idlanyor/kachina-core/docs-site/guide/features/view-once.md

 ## Limitations

-- ✅ Works with images and videos only
+- ✅ Works with images, videos, and audio
 - ✅ Message must be quoted (replied to)
 - ✅ Requires view once message still exists
-- ❌ Audio view once not supported yet
+- ⚠️ Must reply to view once BEFORE it is opened
 - ❌ Download speed depends on network

 ## Security & Ethics